Rates & Insurance

 Payment

-I accept debit cards (including HSA and FSA), as well as, Visa, Mastercard, American Express and Discover credit cards.
+We accept debit cards (including HSA and FSA), as well as, Visa, Mastercard, American Express and Discover credit cards.
 A card must be on file to schedule appointments.
 The card will be charged at the end of our session.

 Cancellation Policy